This urban residence hall is a keystone of The George Washington University’s development plan.

-Pagliaro Selz Hall supports first-year students through a vibrant and supportive living-learning environment.
+Pagliaro Selz Hall supports first-year students through a vibrant and welcoming living-learning environment.

 Ayers Saint Gross planned and designed a residential village of six buildings to replace and consolidate all first-year housing at Emory University.